CoolestProjectsBelgium/coolestproject/README.md

 docker-compose up
 # connect to the backend container
 npm install -g .
-cli init_db
+helper init_db
+# If this does not work do:'npm install umzug'
 npx sequelize db:seed:all
 # If you want to have event 1 data from 2021 in develoment, do via phpmyadmin import final.sql
 npx sequelize db:seed:all --seeders-path seeders_dataLoad

-# only for going to production
+# only for going to production (on the development system the db is already correct by init_db)
 npx sequelize db:migrate
 npx sequelize db:seed:all --seeders-path seeders_dataLoad